How to Freeze Sandwiches for Lunch | Make Ahead Freezer Sandwiches

 Ideas & Recipes for Freezer Sandwiches + Best Freezable Sandwich Fillings!

 It’s tough to meal prep sandwiches for the week, but you can prep these make ahead freezer sandwiches weeks—even months—in advance!
 I’ll show you how to freeze sandwiches for lunch (and how EASY it is), using my turkey / ham and cheese freezer sandwiches as an example.

-How to Meal Prep Sandwiches – Homemade FROZEN Sandwiches
+How to Meal Prep Sandwiches – Homemade FROZEN Sandwiches for School Lunches

 Whether you’re short on time or meal prepping for a family, sandwiches are a go-to easy lunch option.
 They require little-to-no cooking or prep work and there’s tons of room for variety, so you can make all of the different taste buds in your household happy!

 But, meal prep sandwiches often aren’t the greatest lunch option—especially when we usually end up eating them a few days after they were prepared.
 The bread gets soggy, produce doesn’t taste as fresh, and meat can start to feel slimy or smell funky…

 So, if you’ve ever wondered how to meal prep sandwiches without the soggy, funky, not-so-goodness, the answer is easy-freezy.
 Say hello to make ahead FREEZER sandwiches that you can prep in advance, and reheat when you’re ready!
 Honestly, after learning how to freeze sandwiches for lunch meal prep purposes, I think you’ll never go back.

 It’s SO incredibly convenient to have frozen sandwiches for school lunches on-hand when you need them.
 Once frozen, the ingredients on your make ahead freezer sandwiches will be preserved in all of their deliciousness.
 And, after thawing in the fridge, you can give your frozen sandwiches new life by reheating in the toaster oven or grilling on a panini press!